Ada-Developers-Academy/core-pses/03/hamming.md

 As you come up with observations and questions, assume that error handling for invalid data is managed outside the function.
 We want to focus on the core behavior of the function we will write.

 ##### !end-question
+##### !placeholder

+Add observations, assumptions, and questions here:

+Eg. from the sample PSE:
+I observe that the function should return a string indicating the result of the game: "Player 1 wins!", "Player 2 wins!", or "It's a tie!"
+    - Aside from checking if someone wins, I need to consider the edge case where the players could tie.

+##### !end-placeholder
 ##### !hint

 Further questions to ask as you read through the problem statement and examples: